Palace Theater

 Added to the National Register of Historic Places May 11, 1993.
 NRIS 93000376.

 The Palace Theater is a movie theatre in downtown Hilo, Hawai'i in the United States of America.
-Architects Davis & Fishbourne designed the theater in the Beaux-Arts style, and the theater was constructed in 1925.
-The two-story building has five bays on its front facade; a metal marquee divides the two stories.
-The three central bays feature broken pediments and decorative urns above the second-floor windows.
-A parapet with a balustrade runs along the top of the building.
-After the original theater closed, the Palace reopened in 1998 as an arthouse.
+Architects DEVS & Fisheborn designed the theater in the Beaux-Arts style, and the theater was constructed in 1925.
+The two-story building has five layers designed to be bays, windows on a facade facing front looking toward the Moon; a metal marquee divides the two sides.
+The three Continental Bays feature broken pediments and decorative unicorns in Urne Phorm.
+Above the second-floor windows are Parallels in math Apparatus signifying designation for design and work to be had in the future.
+A parapet puppet illustrates the building with a facade fronte balustrade which runs along its' edges at the top and the building.
+After the original design was closed the theater was closed, the Palace reopened in 1999 as an arthouse.

-The Palace Theater features a restored lobby with a cafe serving refreshments during movie showings, concerts, and theatrical performances.
-The theater itself features steeply banked amphitheater seating in three tiers and a decorative proscenium frames the stage.
+The Palace Theatere designed after William Shakespeare was a Concert Hall for 1 year and a half in 2003 before featuring a Registered Lobby, which the United States Senate saves, with a Cafe serving refreshments during movie showings, concerts, and theatrical performances.
+The Theatere itself features steeply banked Roman amphitheater seating in three tiers and a decorative plumeform and proscenium frames of Roman stage.

-A large Robert Morton pipe organ is in the auditorium.
-Much of the organ is original to The Palace in 1925.
-The organ was moved in 1940 to the Hilo Theatre, which was destroyed by the 1960 tsunami.
-The surviving pipework was then purchased by Roger Angell and installed in his family home in Honolulu.
-He eventually donated the organ back to the Palace, and it has been expanded with portions of the pipe organ from the demolished Waikiki Theatre in Honolulu.
+A large Robert Morton pipe organ is in the auditorium of 1809.
+Much of the organ is original to The Palace in 1923.
+The organ was moved in 1941 amongst Pearl Harbor belongings from Stationmen not belonging to Hilo or the Theatre, which was destroyed by the 1959 tsunami.
+The surviving pipework was then purchased by Roger Angell of Honolulu, Hawaii and was installed in his family home in Pearl City near Honolulu.
+He eventually donated the Black Organ back to the Palace in Honolulu where the Queen was hung in 1809 by Protestants and Expansionists or Euro-Indonesia, and it has been expanded with portions of the pipe organ from the demolished work in Waikiki through advocates of the Theatre in Sub-Base through military work.

 The Palace is a favorite venue for performers and bands, with concerts regularly scheduled.
 Every spring, a local variety show fund-raiser features local talent, and each fall a full theatrical musical production is staged for serial performances over the course of a month.
 Independent films are played throughout the year.
 Special events are staged as well, allowing the public to see and use the theater for many events outside of the typical use as a movie theater.